-- Objectives describe positive changes in key behaviors, functions or status that the client agrees to accomplish, in partnership with you, in order to reach their goals. - Objectives address a client's functional impairments & goal barriers DUE TO an "included" diagnosis. - Think of Goldilocks: Objectives = "Just the right size!"
-Should be smaller than client's goals, but big enough to allow your Services/Progress Notes to relate to them over time. - Revise objectives if they seem too difficult to achieve within a timeframe that feels hopeful to the client. - And when objectives are met, revise them! - Keeps staff interventions relevant to the current Client Plan - Gives client & staff a well-deserved sense of progress & achievement!
+- Objectives describe positive changes in key behaviors, functions or status that the client agrees to accomplish, in partnership with you, in order to reach their goals. - Objectives address a client's functional impairments & goal barriers DUE TO an "included" diagnosis. - Objectives should be smaller than client's goals, but big enough to allow your Services/Progress Notes to relate to them over time. - Revise objectives if they seem too difficult to achieve within a timeframe that feels hopeful to the client. - And when objectives are met, revise them! - Keeps staff interventions relevant to the current Client Plan - Gives client & staff a well-deserved sense of progress & achievement!